 - Once the filling has set make your chocolate topping.

-- In a heatproof bowl, melt white chocolate until smooth.
-Add butter and blend together.
+- In a heatproof bowl, melt white chocolate and butter until smooth.
 Pour white chocolate mixture into the tart and gently smooth out evenly (if you are working with a frozen tart, work quickly as your chocolate will freeze).

 - Decorate your tart with sugared rosemary and cranberries.
 Dust with icing (powdered) sugar.